⎯⎯⎯⎯⎯⎯⎯⎯

 We define goals and a roadmap to achieve them, clear accountabilities and responsibilities (who needs to do what, by when), the means to track progress, regular reviews of progress and strong, visible leadership.

 ‟The accelerated momentum behind implementing a sustainable agenda and rethinking ways of working has reached all industries, but especially mining.
-Companies should begin gearing up today for what will be a fundamental change so that they can adapt their business to flourish in smart and timely ways.”
+Companies should begin gearing up today for what will be a fundamental change so that they can adapt their business through mining automation and new mining technology to flourish in smart and timely ways.”

 Anuj Arya